Section Image

 1/2

-The Middle River runs through College Hill, and Blackstone Gateway Park lies on its banks.
-As the name suggests, a metal arch greets visitors to this 30-acre outdoor space, where they can wander wooded walking paths that cross the water via boardwalks and bridges.
-The Blackstone River Valley Heritage Center at Worcester sits near the park’s entrance, educating people about the city’s industrial heritage and the importance of the Blackstone Canal in its development.
-Also in the neighborhood, Cookson Field is a less-developed outdoor space with a playground, benches and short walking trails.
+The Middle River runs through College Hill, and Blackstone Gateway Park rests on its banks.
+At this 30-acre outdoor space, you can wander wooden walking paths, with boardwalks and bridges over the water.
+The Blackstone River Valley Heritage Center at Worcester, near the park’s entrance, educates visitors about the city’s industrial heritage and the importance of the Blackstone Canal in its development.
+Also in the neighborhood, Cookson Field is a less developed outdoor space with a playground, benches and short walking trails.

-Locals love walking their dogs at Cookson Park in North Quinsigamond Village.
+Locals love walking their dogs at Cookson Park.

-Locals love walking their dogs at Cookson Park in North Quinsigamond Village.
+Locals love walking their dogs at Cookson Park.

-Learn about the industrial history of the area at the Blackstone Valley Corridor Visitors Center in College Hill.
+Learn about the industrial history of the area at the Blackstone River Valley Heritage Center at Worcester in College Hill.

-Learn about the industrial history of the area at the Blackstone Valley Corridor Visitors Center in College Hill.
+Learn about the industrial history of the area at the Blackstone River Valley Heritage Center at Worcester in College Hill.

 1/2